Particular/docs.particular.net/nservicebus/architecture/principles.md

 NServiceBus directs away from these problems right from the beginning.
 There's no such thing as a blocking call when one uses one-way messaging.
 Common, transient errors can be resolved automatically, it's also very easy to recover from failures that require some manual intervention.
 Above all, even when something goes wrong, no data gets lost.

-In order to learn more about the relationship between messaging and reliable, scalable, highly-available systems, watch Udi Dahan's presentation:
+In order to learn more about the relationship between messaging and reliable, scalable, highly-available systems, watch those presentations:

+Handling failures with NServiceBus:

-<iframe allowfullscreen frameborder="0" height="300" mozallowfullscreen src="https://player.vimeo.com/video/6222577" webkitallowfullscreen width="400"></iframe>
+<iframe src="https://embed-ssl.wistia.com/deliveries/7001d1a04a69c758b40582809142de5c5f47d2aa.jpg?image_crop_resized=298x174" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="640" height="480"></iframe>

+See also other webinars and presentations in the [Videos and Presentations](https://particular.net/videos-and-presentations) page.

 ### Store and forward messaging